napari/docs/docs/plugins/debug_plugins.md

 Then start using your plugin and observe if `RuntimeError("Setting attributes on a napari object is only allowed from the main Qt thread.")` occurred.
-If yes then you need to make sure that all your plugin code that interact with napari structures is executed in the main thread.
-For more details you could read [multithreading](https://napari.org/stable/guides/threading.html) section in documentation.
+If so, then you need to make sure that all of your plugin code that interacts with napari structures is executed in the main thread.
+For more details you could read the [multithreading](https://napari.org/stable/guides/threading.html) section of the documentation.